Why It’s Important

 That way, you can discover what you need to do exactly to reach your target market emotionally.

 Although, in some cases that might be easier said than done.
-Don’t be surprised if you find it hard to stick to your brand identity while also trying to establish a good enough strategy that will surprise and grab your audience’s attention.
+Don’t be surprised if you find it hard to stick to your brand identity while also trying to establish a good enough Re-branding strategy that will surprise and grab your audience’s attention.

 So, how exactly can you create a strong enough brand strategy without needing to change your brand’s identity altogether?
 Here’s how: